-This master's course will benefit teachers and educationalists from all education sectors, including administration, who are looking to enhance their skills, share knowledge and develop professionally.
+This pathway will benefit teachers and educationalists from all education sectors, including administration, who are looking to enhance their skills, share knowledge and develop professionally.

 Aimed at ambitious educational leaders and future leaders, this master's course is offered on a full-time and part-time basis and is designed to be flexible to meet the needs of busy professionals and to reflect your own interests.

 Up to date research evidence supports and underpins everything we do, helping you to deepen your understanding of teaching and learning.
 You will analyse the key concepts in educational leadership and management theory within the context of an over-changing political climate and increasing accountability.

 The course also provides an excellent foundation to doctoral studies in Education or for our successful part-time Professional Doctorate in Education (EdD).